Best Mashed Potatoes

-Because they are so rich, I don’t make them often.
-So when I do, I take careful precaution to make sure my mashed potatoes are just right.
+Since they are so rich, I don’t make them often.
+So when I do, I take careful precaution to make sure my potatoes are just right.

-I’m sure we’ve all had the experience of sitting down to a highly anticipated meal with a heaping portion of mashed potatoes, only to find them gummy and lackluster.
+I’m sure we’ve all had the experience of sitting down to a highly anticipated meal with a heaping portion of creamy potatoes, only to find them gummy and lackluster.

 What a waste of potatoes and butter!